Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Related Work

 \section{Related Work}

-Due to space limitations, we provide only a concise overview of the related work here, while a more detailed discussion can be found in Appendix~\ref{appendix:related_work}.
+Due to space limitations, we provide only a concise overview of the related work here.
+More detailed discussion can be found in Appendix~\ref{appendix:related_work}.

-\textbf{Retrieval-Augmented Generation}.
-Retrieval-Augmented Generation (RAG) has emerged as a prominent paradigm for enhancing the factual accuracy and temporal relevance of Large Language Models (LLMs) by incorporating external knowledge sources \citep{xiang2025use,chen2025you,xiao2025lag}.
-Early works such as REALM \citep{realm} and RAG \citep{lewis2020rag} introduced end-to-end frameworks that retrieve relevant passages from large corpora to assist generation.
-Subsequent research has explored improvements in both the retriever and generator modules, including dense retrieval techniques~\citep{karpukhin2020dense, izacard2022few}, adaptive retrieval strategies~\citep{sun2023recitation}, and hybrid models combining retrieval with parametric memory~\citep{shi2023replug}.
+\textbf{Retrieval-Augmented Generation} (RAG) has emerged as a prominent paradigm for enhancing the factual accuracy and temporal relevance of Large Language Models (LLMs) by incorporating external knowledge sources \citep{shi2024replug, xiang2025use,chen2025you,xiao2025lag, hui2025interact, chen2025mirage}.
+Even before the emergence of LLMs, researchers were already using RAG technology to improve various natural language processing tasks, such as machine translation~\citep{jiang2022towards, cao2023bridging, gao2024efficient}.
+Early works such as REALM \citep{guu2020realm} and RAG \citep{lewis2020rag} retrieve relevant passages from large corpora to assist generation.
+Subsequent research has explored improvements in both the retriever and generator modules, including dense retrieval techniques~\citep{karpukhin2020dense, izacard2022few}, adaptive retrieval strategies~\citep{sun2023recitation, chen2025rethinking}, and hybrid models combining retrieval with parametric memory~\citep{shi2023replug, cao2024retaining, wang2025continuously}.

-\textbf{Contextual Faithfulness}.
-Contextual faithfulness refers to the alignment between the generated output and the provided context, which is especially critical in RAG settings~\citep{huang2025parammutesuppressingknowledgecriticalffns}.
+\textbf{Contextual Faithfulness} refers to the alignment between the generated output and the provided context, which is especially critical in RAG settings~\citep{huang2025parammute, bi2025parameters, tang2025ssfo}.
 Prompt-based methods design templates or self-reflection mechanisms to encourage faithful use of context~\citep{selfrag, intuitive}.
-Decoding-based methods modify generation strategies to enhance the influence of the retrieved context~\citep{coiecd, cad}.
+Decoding-based methods modify generation strategies to enhance the influence of the retrieved context~\citep{coiecd, cad, santosh2025cocolex}.
 Reinforcement learning frameworks such as CANOE~\citep{si2025teaching} and Context-DPO~\citep{bi2024context} employ an end-to-end paradigm to optimize the generation process and reward contextual faithful response.

-\textbf{Knowledge Conflict}.
-Knowledge conflict refers to scenarios in RAG or related settings where the retrieved external information contradicts a model’s internal parametric knowledge, or where different external sources conflict with one another.
-Astute RAG~\citep{wang-etal-2025-astute} proposes a framework to consolidate internal and external knowledge with source‐awareness and reliability estimation; FaithfulRAG~\citep{zhang2025faithfulrag} introduces fact-level conflict modeling and a self-thinking process to resolve contradictions; Swin-VIB~\citep{wang2025accommodate} uses information bottleneck techniques to guide preference in ambiguous conflict settings; and broader surveys like ~\cite{xu2024knowledge} clarify conflict categories and recommend robust evaluation frameworks.